 Intrusion prevention – A precautionary way to secure the network by identifying potential threats and acting swiftly against them

 Apps scan – Detect the presence of leaky and malicious apps and their potential risks through code analysis and reputation scanning techniques

-A. Rooted/Jailbroken Devices: Rooted/Jailbroken devices increase the scope of attacks.
-Once a device enters in superuser mode, it is easy for attackers to break corporate restrictions and policies (in case of BYOD and COPE).
+Rooted/Jailbroken devices increase the scope of attacks.
+Once a device enters superuser mode, it is easy for attackers to break corporate restrictions and policies (in the case of BYOD and COPE).
 Rooted/Jailbroken devices allow malicious users to elevate privilege on higher levels.

 C. Missing out on Security Best Practices with the following mistakes:

-B. Phishing Attacks: When a victim is tricked into opening malicious links, files or downloading malware.
-Phishing mediums are emails, SMS or malicious web login pages.
+When a victim is tricked into opening malicious links, files, or downloading malware.
+Phishing mediums are emails, SMS, or malicious web login pages.

 Shubham Pathak works in Scalefusion product team.
 He has extensive experience in Golang, scripting and cryptography.
 He is passionate about information security and has been acknowledged by 50+ companies including tech-giants like Google, Microsoft and Sony in their Hall of Fame.